United States men's national soccer team: 2020s

-An influx of new young talent playing for top European clubs, widely described as America's golden generation, entered the national team in the late 2010s and early 2020s, including Christian Pulisic, Weston McKennie, Tyler Adams, Timothy Weah, Sergiño Dest, and Gio Reyna.
-This new group won the inaugural CONCACAF Nations League in 2021 with a 3–2 victory against Mexico in the final.
-A different roster won the Gold Cup against Mexico later that summer, contributing to a record for wins in a calendar year, with 17 wins, three ties, and two losses in 2021.

 The United States qualified for the 2022 World Cup by finishing third in the final qualifying round.
-Grouped with England, Iran, and Wales in Group B, the team advanced to the knockout stage as runners-up with five points and without losing a game.
-There, they faced the Netherlands and were defeated 3–1.
+Grouped with England, Iran, and Wales in Group B, the team advanced to the knockout stage after beating Iran 1–0 in their critical final group stage matchup with a Christian Pulisic goal, finishing the group as runners-up with five points and without losing a game.
+At the knockouts, they faced the Netherlands and were defeated 3–1 in the Round of 16.
 Midfielder Kellyn Acosta became the first Asian American player to appear for the U.S. at a World Cup.

 After Berhalter's contract expired in December 2022, the U.S. searched for a new head coach.
 Under interim manager B.J.
 Callaghan in June 2023, the United States successfully defended their Nations League trophy by winning the 2022–23 CONCACAF Nations League.
 The team conceded no goals in the finals tournament, winning 3–0 against Mexico and 2–0 against Canada in the final match.
 Callaghan remained the team's manager for the 2023 Gold Cup the following month, which was played with a different roster.
 The U.S. were eliminated in the semifinals by Panama after losing a penalty shootout.

 The United States automatically qualified for the 2026 World Cup as co-host in February 2023, and secured a spot at the U.S.-hosted 2024 Copa América by defeating Trinidad and Tobago 4–2 over two legs in November 2023.
 Gregg Berhalter was reappointed as coach of the United States on June 16, 2023.
 In March 2024, the United States won their third CONCACAF Nations League title by defeating Mexico 2–0 in the final.
 At the Copa América, the United States were eliminated in the group stage, with a 1–0 loss in the final group stage match against Uruguay involving several controversial decisions against the Americans from referee Kevin Ortega, including a potentially offside Uruguay goal and handling of yellow cards.
 Following the team's elimination, Berhalter was fired as head coach on July 10, 2024.